Life at the Top

 Why are top rankings so important?
 Because over 50% of traffic goes to the first three search results.
 75% of traffic goes to results on the first page.
 If you’re not on the first page, you’re missing most of the opportunity to connect with customers.

-I’m going to outline what to do to rank in the top tier locally, but not how to perform each step, simply because there’s plenty of information on how to implement these tactics if you want to try it yourself.
+I will outline what to do to rank in the top tier locally, but not how to do each step, simply because there’s plenty of information on how to implement these tactics if you want to do it yourself.

 If you have the budget, hire an experienced local SEO professional to get most of this done quickly, the right way.